dojo/app/README.md

 Use the `data-state` attribute to specify an initial state object, encoded as a JSON string.
 This initial state will be added to the action's store before it's created.
 The store is assumed to reject the initial state if it already contains state for the action.
 This error will be ignored and the action will be created with whatever state was already in the store.

 Use `<app-actions>` to load action instances from a module.
 The `data-from` attribute must be used to specify the module ID.
 The module is loaded immediately.
 Its non-default members are assumed to be action instances.
 The member names will be used as the action IDs.

+#### Defining the router

+Use `<app-router>` to define a router.
+Use the `data-from` attribute to import the router, again by specifying its module ID.
+To import a specific member, use the `data-import` attribute.
+Note that a router can only be defined once.

 #### Defining stores